rondlite/reaction-docs/public-docs/environment-variables.md

 sidebar_label: Environment Variables
 ---

-Reaction Commerce is a system made up of various services and web servers, each of which is distributed as a Docker image, or can be customized and then built into your own Docker image.
+Demand Cluster is a system made up of various services and web servers, each of which is distributed as a Docker image, or can be customized and then built into your own Docker image.
 Container-based microservice deployments typically get much of their configuration from environment variables, and Reaction is no exception.
 Some environment variables are required because they tell a container service how to connect to another service or a database.
 Others are optional with sensible defaults, but allow you to customize the system to meet your needs.

-This article aims to be a full listing of the required and optional environment variables used by all components of the Reaction Commerce system.
+This article aims to be a full listing of the required and optional environment variables used by all components of the Demand Cluster system.
 If you discover any missing variables, please submit a pull request to update this article.

 > If you are a developer, check out [Developer Concepts: Environment Variables](./developer-environment-variables) for more information.